fnagel/t3extblog/README.md

 Current state
 ------------
-Not for production use - very alpha!
+Not for production use - alpha!
 Broken commits ahead!

-All basic features implemented.
-Basic FE without styling.
-Notification mails and SPAM control for comments.
-Uses t3blog TCA and SQL.